 - provide new business opportunities for our local lending institutions.

 DOER seeks to enable cash-flow positive loans, and to provide sufficient risk mitigation to enhance lenders comfort in offering loans to homeowners over a wider range of wealth and credit qualifications.
-DOER is currently working with a consultant team and stakeholders to develop the program, expected to launch in early 2015.

 Final Program Design